Rye, East Sussex: Transport

 At the latter end of the 18th century, Rye was connected to the turnpike trust system of roads.
 One of these, the Flimwell Turnpike, took passengers towards London; the second ran from Hastings eastwards through the town.
 These two roads are now the A268 and the A259.
 The Monk Bretton Bridge over the Rother was built in 1893 and provided a link with Rye and New Romney via Brenzett.
 In the 1980s and 1990s, proposals to bypass the A259 route around Rye were met with local opposition and never received any priority in the building programme.

 In addition to the half-hourly 100/101 Dover-Hastings Stagecoach long-distance bus service, buses connect Rye with other towns and villages, including Tenterden, Hastings, and Tunbridge Wells.

 Rye railway station is on the Marshlink line between Hastings and Ashford.
-This now provides an hourly service from Eastbourne to Ashford International connecting with Eurostar services to Paris Gare du Nord and the high-speed Class 395 service to London St Pancras.
+This now provides an hourly service from Eastbourne to Ashford International connecting with the high-speed Class 395 service to London St Pancras.
 Gatwick Airport may be reached by rail via Eastbourne or Lewes.

 Before World War II, a summer steamship service ran from Rye to Boulogne.
 Rye was also the terminus for the prewar Rye & Camber Tramway, built to serve golf courses and Camber Sands; it was closed to the public at the outbreak of World War II, never reopened, and scrapped in 1947.

 Several long-distance footpaths can be joined by walkers in the town.
 The Saxon Shore Way which starts at Gravesend, Kent, and traces the coast as it was in Roman times, passes through Rye en route to Hastings; the 1066 Country Walk leads from Rye to Pevensey; the High Weald Landscape Trail goes to Horsham; and the Royal Military Canal Path follows that waterway to Hythe.